Cheers to the heartland: Neighbourhood bars rock, from Sengkang to Clementi

 On Fridays, resident three-piece band O.K READY! (@okreadysg) take the stage at Essen.

-The group features Zainal Abdullah, a 44-year-old singer and bass player who works as a consultant in the private credit sector by day; Noriman Irama Dusqie, 45, the lead singer and guitarist who doubles as a personal trainer; and Izzat Abdul Manan, 34, who juggles roles as the band’s singer, rapper, and guitarist alongside his day job as an enrichment teacher.
+The group features Zainal Abdullah, a 44-year-old singer and bass player who works as a consultant in the private credit sector by day; Noriman Irama Dusqie, 45, the lead singer and guitarist who doubles as a personal trainer; and Izzat Abdul Manan, 34, who juggles roles as the band’s singer, rapper and guitarist alongside his day job as an enrichment teacher.

-Throughout the evening, the trio – who formed their band in 2016 – belts out familiar hits in English, Mandarin, Cantonese, Hokkien and Punjabi, to great fanfare from the crowd.
+Throughout the evening, the trio – who formed their band in 2016 – belt out familiar hits in English, Mandarin, Cantonese, Hokkien and Punjabi, to great fanfare from the crowd.

 “We come on Fridays because the band is amazing,” says Ms Sally Lim, 60.
 The Sengkang resident and childcare assistant was there with six others in her family, including her five-year-old grand-niece Riley Chua, who climbed onto the table to dance every time the band cajoled the crowd to raise their hands.